Supply shortages and emboldened workers: A changed economy

 “The current delay in delivery is about one or two months,” said Susan Yang, CEO of the 80-employee company.

-“The sharp rise in sea freight has eaten into manufacturers’ profits and ours,” said Max Chen, general manager of Makefigure Co., a toymaker in the southern Chinese city of Shenzhen.
+“The sharp rise in sea freight has eaten into manufacturers’ profits and ours,” said Max Chen, general manager of Makefigure Co., a toy exporter in the southern Chinese city of Shenzhen.
 “If we want to stay in the business, we need to lower our profit expectations and develop new clients.”

 The supply chain problems have been compounded by what Kirkegaard of the German Marshall Fund calls “idiosyncratic things.”

-Note: This story was first published on Dec.
-17. It was updated on Dec.
-20 to correct a reference to Makefigure Co. in Shenzhen, China.
-It’s a trading company, not a toy manufacturer.